Carolyn Banks: 21st century

 In 2007, Amber Quill also reprinted a 1995 literary novel Banks wrote entitled The Turtle's Voice.
 The novel won the 1995 Austin Book Award.

+Her most recent novel is "The Importance of Being Erica."
+Banks calls it a farcical novel.
+It features Oscar Wilde and Bram Stoker.

+In September, 2025, Running Wild Press will publish "The Death Knot," a thriller.

 Banks is listed in Contemporary Authors, Vol. 105 and is a member of Author's Guild and the Texas Institute of Letters.

 In 2001, Banks co-founded a nonprofit organization called Upstart, Inc., a media arts organization that organises experts to teach screenwriting, production and post-production, and which runs the local public access cable television station, Bastrop Community Access Television.
 As a result of this, Banks started writing scripts and producing short movies including "Dead On" and "Bastrop: The First 175 Years," which won Best Documentary at a 2007 South Texas film festival.
 From 2014 to 2022, Banks taught English for Austin Community College.

-In 2009, Banks wrote and directed the comic-horror feature film, Invicta."
+In 2009, Banks wrote and directed the comic-horror feature film, Invicta.
 In 2011, the Austin Film Society awarded Banks a grant from the Texas Filmmakers Production Fund to complete her short comedy, "Sex and the Septuagenarian."

-Banks is looking forward to 2023 when TouchPoint Press will publish her Edwardian spoof, The Importance of Being Erica.